Making the “Fit for 55” fit for property owners: feedback from the ground - UIPI Renovation Tour

 The countdown to renovate buildings in Europe is accelerating.
 The European Commission has set the climate targets to reach a carbon neutral continent by 2050 through the European Green Deal and the Renovation Wave Strategy, which further materialised this summer with a first package of legislative proposals: Fit for 55.
 But, how will these goals translate into reality in the wide and heterogeneous European housing stock?
 Has the bar been set too high?
 Will there be enough time?
 What does it mean for property owners?

 These are the questions that the International Union of Property Owners (UIPI) seeks to answer through its Renovation Tour series of events throughout Europe.
-The tour officially kicked off successfully this September in Budapest (Hungary) and Liège (Belgium), clearly demonstrating that property owners are on board to help achieve these goals.
+The tour officially kicked off successfully this September in Budapest (Hungary) and Liège (Belgium) and continued in Vitoria and Bilbao (Spain) in October, clearly demonstrating that property owners are on board to help achieve these goals.
 At the same time, doubts about the processes were expressed as well as calls for more support as the bottom-up approach is essential if measures implemented are to be realistic and effective.
 The goal of the Tour is to establish a platform for exchange, which confirmed that it is essential to hear the experiences of the concerned citizens to better adapt and improve current and future policies.

-Both Hungarian Owners On Board and Walloon Owners On Board events gathered relevant stakeholders from all the most concerned sectors at EU, national and local levels to stir the discussion.
+The Hungarian Owners On Board, the Walloon Owners On Board and the Basque Owners On Board events gathered relevant stakeholders from all the most concerned sectors at EU, national and local levels to stir the discussion.
 This helped to raise awareness and bring the mentioned policies closer to citizens, but also gave a chance to ask questions and provide feedback.
 For UIPI, it was the opportunity to hear what property owners, condominium managers, policy makers, banking institutions, architects and other representatives from the construction sector have to say about the topic.

 One thing is certain: Climate change must be faced together and all the affected actors should be implicated in the process, especially property owners, who, in the end, are the ones carrying out the changes in their dwellings and taking on a great share of the efforts required.
-As we could hear both in Budapest and Liège, there is no doubt that renovating the existing building stock is a big challenge, both for countries where the level of investment is already high and duplicating it seems difficult, and even more for those where the renovation rate would need to be multiplied by 4 or 5 for the targets to be met while the lack of income does not allow for huge investments.
+As we could hear in Budapest, Liège and Vitoria and Bilbao, there is no doubt that renovating the existing building stock is a big challenge, both for countries where the level of investment is already high and duplicating it seems difficult, and even more for those where the renovation rate would need to be multiplied by 4 or 5 for the targets to be met while the lack of income does not allow for huge investments.

 Barriers, incentives and solutions